Fluffernuttersandwich/Smorgasbord/README.md

     A. Go to Video (Graphics) settings and Disable Occlusion.
 If you are playing with Better Biomes and Urban Decay, the author also suggests this.

-    B. Some overlarge POIs like those from The Walking Dead POI Pack will not render correctly.
+    B. Some overlarge POIs like those from The Walking Dead POI Pack and Fallout Vaults will not render correctly.
 This is a game engine limitation.
-POIs larger than 150x150 blocks will have cause issues with roads, textures, and spawning.
+POIs larger than 150x150 blocks will have issues with roads, textures, and RWG spawning.

 ![image](https://github.com/user-attachments/assets/fc53369f-e9de-4c74-a2df-3fe37dea0fb9)